Differentiable Variable Fonts: Related Work

 The idea of fonts as continuous design spaces dates back to early systems like Knuth’s METAFONT \cite{10.5555/892233}, and Adobe’s Multiple Master fonts \cite{AdobeMM5087}, which explored parameterized or interpolated glyph design.
 These efforts laid the groundwork for modern variable fonts \cite{OpenTypeVFSpec}, which extend the OpenType standard to support continuous variation along designer-defined axes.

 Alongside industrial developments, academic research has explored parametric representations of fonts—ranging from early work that treated high-level glyph features like stems and serifs \cite{shamir1998feature} or reusable components \cite{hu2001parameterizable} as parameters, to more recent approaches that learn continuous font spaces from examples to support interpolation \cite{campbell2014learning}.
 While these methods can be effective for font generation, they often offer limited user control over the design space — an important requirement in applications like logo design, title sequences, and motion graphics, where maintaining stylistic consistency is critical for brand identity.
 Variable fonts provide a practical alternative: they define a constrained, interpretable space crafted by type designers, allowing controlled manipulation without sacrificing design intent.
 They are also supported across all major browsers and enable efficient optimization, making them well-suited for deployment in real-world design tools.
+Rather than proposing a new font representation, our contribution lies in providing a concise mathematical formalization of the existing OpenType variable font mechanism and making it differentiable, enabling gradient-based optimization.